9 Must-visit Temples and Pagodas in Hanoi Old Quarter

 If you are a culture addict, do not miss a single opportunity to venture into one of many religious landmarks in Hanoi Old Quarter.

-Below are among the top list for visitors:
+Here are some top attractions for visitors:

 Bach Ma Temple